Want a Nikon camera for video? Have no fear!

 The P900 is quite easy to use, despite its weight.
 It comes with both an LCD screen and an optical viewfinder, and for particularly bright conditions, the LCD screen has a 6-level brightness toggle.
 The main buttons are located either on top of the camera or to the right, so it’s possible to use one hand to film.
 On the top are the mode dial (for Auto modes – custom settings can also be programmed), a scrolling dial for shutter speeds and a function mode quick-menu.
 On the other hand, the very long lens does provide a good place to support the camera for stabilization, especially when filming at one of the higher zoom settings.

-If extreme zoom is what you’re looking for and you don’t want to overstep the $1000 mark on a camera, the P900 is for you.
-Offering unrivaled zoom technology, and comprehensive Auto settings as well as a wide range of manual controls, the P900 may not live up to the quality of a higher-priced DSLR, but it’s certainly a high performer for $600.
-For the traveller wanting to minimize equipment but still capture detail, the P900 is a great choice.
+If extreme zoom is what you’re looking for and you don’t want to overstep your budget for a camera, the P900 is for you.
+Offering unrivaled zoom technology, and comprehensive Auto settings as well as a wide range of manual controls, the P900 may not live up to the quality of a higher-priced DSLR, but it’s certainly a high performer for its price.
+For the traveler wanting to minimize equipment but still capture detail, the P900 is a great choice.

 Video: 1080p HD